ysugimoto/terraform-cloudfront-s3-static-site/README.md

 It suspect AWS issue, but we don't have solve it.
 Workaround refers to here https://github.com/hashicorp/terraform-provider-aws/issues/1721

-To do mannualy, follow below:
+To do manually, follow below steps:

 ### 1. Delete Lambda@Edge state